The fraction and kinematics of broad absorption line quasars across cosmic time: Quasar sample

 In this work, we follow a different approach that allows us to bypass the above issues.
 As we are mainly interested in the redshift evolution of the BAL fraction and kinematic properties, we apply a similar selection function at all redshifts.
 In particular, we consider rest-frame optically bright quasars to measure the BAL fraction in the redshift interval $z\simeq2-6.5$.
 At $z\simeq2-4$, the rest-frame optical band is probed by near-infrared surveys such as 2MASS \citep{Skrutsie06} and UKIDSS \citep{Warren07} in the H and K bands.
 For higher redshift quasars ($z\sim6$), a similar spectral coverage is provided by WISE \citep{Wright10} in the W1 and W2 bands \citep[see][for details]{Bischetti22}.
 The rest-frame optical selection allows us to minimise selection effects by avoiding those biases generated by UV absorption troughs in the colour selection.
 The \fobs-to-\fint\ correction in rest-frame optical selected quasars is indeed expected to be modest (10-20\%): \cite{Dai08} found a \fint=23±3\% in SDSS and 2MASS, K-band bright quasars at $z\simeq2-4$ (\fobs$\sim20$\%).
 This fraction is similar to that found by \cite{Ganguly07} and \cite{Ganguly08} when combining SDSS and 2MASS catalogs (23\%).
 Again, \cite{Maddox08} reported a \fint = 18.5\% in SDSS and UKIDSS bright quasars, considering the fraction of quasars missed by the UKIDSS survey (\fobs = 17.5\%).
 As a general trend, the observed BAL fraction calculated in rest-frame optical selected quasars is roughly 50\% higher than the BAL fraction observed in quasars selected only in the rest-frame UV: $f_{\rm obs}^{\rm optical}\simeq1.5 \times f_{\rm obs}^{\rm UV}$.
 In addition, the observed and intrinsic BAL fraction calculated in rest-frame optical selected quasars are similar.
 They are also similar to the intrinsic BAL fraction calculated in quasars selected only in the rest-frame UV: $f_{\rm obs}^{\rm optical}\simeq f_{\rm int}^{\rm optical} \sim f_{\rm int}^{\rm UV}$.

-The \fobs\ of quasar samples selected from X-ray to radio surveys, affected by a variety of different selection effects, is typically lower or similar to 20\% \citep[e.g.][]{Giustini08,Becker00}, supporting the fact that most BAL quasars are recovered by a rest-frame optical selection.
-In general, BAL fractions higher than 20\% have been reported only i) when considering the absorption index criterion \citep[AI,][considering troughs wider than 1,000 km/s]{Hall02} to identify BAL quasars, instead of the balnicity index criterion considered in this work \citep[BI,][see Sect. \ref{subsec:balprop}]{Weymann91}.
-Using $AI>0$ typically results in a two times higher BAL fraction than using $BI>0$ \citep{Dai08}; ii) in the reddest quasars \citep{Urrutia08,Glikman12}, which however constitute a minority ($\sim$10\%) of the rest-frame optical selected quasars.
+The \fobs\ of quasar samples selected from X-ray to radio surveys, affected by a variety of different selection effects, is typically lower or similar to 20\% \citep[e.g.][]{Giustini08,Becker00}, supporting the fact that an optical rest-frame selection limits selection biases against BAL quasars.
+In general, BAL fractions higher than 20\% have been reported only i) when considering the absorption index \citep[AI,][]{Hall02} criterion to identify BAL quasars, instead of the balnicity index criterion considered in this work \citep[BI,][see Sect. \ref{subsec:balprop}]{Weymann91}.
+The AI criterion identifies as BAL troughs the absorption features that are wider than 1,000 km/s, and typically results in a two times higher BAL fraction than using $BI>0$ \citep{Dai08}.
+Although the AI criterion can be used to identify the shallowest absorption features, it results in a large fraction of false BAL identifications when applied to spectroscopic data with modest spectral resolution \citep{Knigge08}. ii) in the reddest quasars \citep{Urrutia08,Glikman12}, which however constitute a minority ($\sim$10\%) of the rest-frame optical selected quasars.

 Given the above evidence, the BAL fractions presented in this work and their redshift evolution are robust against selection effects.